insieme/insieme/README.md

 After the actual build process has been completed, the `integration_tests` binary will be executed automatically to setup the environment for certain unit- and integration tests.
-This can also be achieved manually be running the binary with the `--preprocessing` flag.
+This can also be achieved manually by running the binary with the `--preprocessing` flag.

     $ code/driver/integration_tests --preprocessing